bitdancer/dinsd/doc/relational_python.rst

 So, a relation consists of a name and a header.
 The header consists of a list of attributes, with each attribute having a type.
-A row consists of a header and a set of attributes, one attribute per attribute in the header, plus a specific value, of the type defined by the header, for each attribute.
+A row consists of a header and a set of attributes, one attribute per attribute in the header; plus a specific value, of the type defined by the header, for each attribute.